jessevig/bertviz/README.md

 ```

 And run it (`Shift + Enter`)!
 The visualization may take a few seconds to load.

+See [Documentation]((#-documentation)) for additional examples and advanced features.

 ### Running in Colab

-If you wish to run BertViz in [Google Colab](https://colab.research.google.com/), simply add the following cell before the above cell:
+If you wish to run BertViz in [Google Colab](https://colab.research.google.com/drive/1YoJqS9cPGu3HL2_XExw3kCsRBtySQS2v?usp=sharing), simply add the following cell before the above cell:

 `!pip install bertviz`